 Why Octane Boosters?

-There is a lot of confusion in the market when shopping for the best octane booster for your car engine.
+There is a lot of confusion in the market when shopping for octane boosters that truly works.
 A lot of them are advertised to work miracles but are just glorified fuel pumps of a few octane points.

 This is not an exhaustive list, as there are many excellent octane booster products in the market.
 We have compiled these few to make choosing easier for you.
 When it comes to getting great compression value for your money, these are the highest performing, best octane boosters you should look out for.

-104+ can be used in all types of engines, both the older carburettor types and the modern oxygen sensor and catalytic convertor engines.
+104+ can be used in all types of engines, both the older carburetor types and the modern oxygen sensor and catalytic convertor engines.